Skip to main content

 This helps our survival brain make sense of what happened.
 It’s no longer too much or too fast.
 Now we can digest those old emotions and nervous system signals, one bite at a time.

-The more sensory detail we add, the more vividly the memory comes to life, and the more our nervous system can reframe its relationship to that moment from a place of safety now.
+The more sensory detail we add, the more vividly the memory comes to life, and the more our nervous system can reframe its relationship to that moment from a place of safety and understanding now.

 I’m reminded of something Dr. Bessel van der Kolk wrote in The Body Keeps the Score: